-FORM 10-K

-Annual report pursuant to section 13 or 15(d) of the Securities Exchange Act of 1934 or

-For the fiscal year ended December 31, 2021

-□ Transition report pursuant to section 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period from to

-Commission File No. 001-33624

-SINTX Technologies, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 84-1375299 (IRS Employer Identification No.)

-1885 West 2100 South, Salt Lake City, UT 84119 (Address of principal executive offices and Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered l pursuant to Section 12(b) of the Act: ----------------------- ----------------------- -------------------

-Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$0.01 par value SINT The NASDAQ Capital Market Securities registered under Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🖂

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🖂

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer Accelerated Filer Non-Accelerated Filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+FORM 10-K × Annual report pursuant to section 13 or 15(d) of the Secu rities Exchange Act of 1934 1 For the fiscal year ended December 31, 2 2022 or Transition report pursuant to section 13 or 15(d) of the S ecurities Exchange Act of 1934 For the transition period from to Commission File No. 001-33624 SINTX Technologies, In act name of registrant as specified in its o Delaware (State or other jurisdiction of incorporation or organization) 84-1375299 (IRS Employer Identification No.) 85 West 2100 South, Salt Lake City, UT lress of principal executive offices and Zi (Reg (801) 839-3500 istrant's telephone number, including ar rea code) Securit ties registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which regis tered Common Stock, \$0.01 par value SINT The NASDAQ Capital Market Securit ties registered under Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seas oned issuer, as defined in Rule 405 of the S Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⋈ Indicate by check mark whether the registrant (1) has filed ecceding 12 months (or for such shorter period that the registra $s \boxtimes No \square$ (§2 Indicate by check mark whether the registrant has submitte 232.405 of this chapter) during the preceding 12 months (or for coı Indicate by check mark whether the registrant is a large accompany.
+See the definitions of "large accelerated filer," "acceler elerated filer, an accelerated filer, a non-ac rated filer," "smaller reporting company," a eccelerated filer, a smaller reporting company, or an und "emerging growth company" in Rule 12b-2 of t emerging growth he Exchange Act.
+La rge Accelerated Filer Accelerated Filer No on-Accelerated Filer ⊠ Smaller reporting company Emerging growth company fin If an emerging growth company, indicate by check mark is ancial accounting standards provided pursuant to Section 13(a extended transition period for complying with an y new or revised

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$